Best Practices ~10 min read

 Building an Invisible Daemon: Architecture Patterns for Local Developer Tools

-We learned this building cocoindex-code, an embedded AST-based semantic code search tool that speeds up and improve the quality for coding agents.
-It started as a monolithic process that loaded an ML model, indexed a codebase, and served searches — all per session.
-We moved the heavy lifting to a persistent daemon, with a CLI (ccc) and a lightweight MCP client as thin frontends.
-This also unlocked a benefit beyond performance: humans can call ccc search "auth logic" directly from the terminal, piped into other tools.
+We moved cocoindex-code from a monolithic per-session process (load model, index, search, exit) to a persistent daemon with a thin CLI (ccc) and a lightweight MCP client as frontends.
+This unlocked a benefit beyond performance: humans can call ccc search "auth logic" directly from the terminal and pipe it into other tools.

-The journey from "obvious daemon" to production-ready was full of design decisions — and the best ones were usually about what to remove.
-Here's the user journey:
+The journey from “obvious daemon” to production-ready was full of design decisions — and the best ones were usually about what to remove.
+Here’s what the user sees:

 ccc init # one-time setup: creates settings files (no daemon)